-To protect, preserve and enhance the natural resources and amenities of the city's shorelines for use and enjoyment by present and future generations.
+To protect, preserve and enhance the natural resources and amenities of the city's shoreline for use and enjoyment by present and future generations.

-To encourage and increase water-related recreational activities for the public on the city's shorelines when appropriate and consistent with the public interest.
+To encourage and increase water-related recreation activities for the public on the city's shoreline when appropriate and consistent with the public interest.